Built for the operator who can't afford a leak — or a hallucination.

 Read-only by doctrine.
 The clicks belong to the operator.

-Major Tom is read-only against every system of record.
-He reads, reasons, cites, and recommends.
-He does not issue POs, reroute shipments, or post journals — those clicks belong to the operator.
+The Captain is read-only against every system of record.
+She reads, reasons, cites, and recommends.
+She does not issue POs, reroute shipments, or post journals — those clicks belong to the operator.
 This is doctrinal, not a default: OpsATC.AI is not building write capability against customer systems of record.
 The clicks are yours, permanently.

 How this works in practice

 - Default mode: advisory.
-Major Tom drafts, recommends, and cites.
+The Captain drafts, recommends, and cites.
 Nothing changes in your systems of record unless a human user clicks approve.

 - OpsATC writes only to its own application data.
 Notes, scheduled prompts, configuration, draft artifacts (emails, briefs) that you review and send from your own system.
 Never outbound to your ERP, Kinaxis, Salesforce, or any system of record.